PoliticalGraveyard.com

 Stout, Richard K. — of Marshall, Calhoun County, Mich.
 Democrat.
 Candidate for delegate to Michigan state constitutional convention from Calhoun County 1st District, 1961; delegate to Democratic National Convention from Michigan, 1964.
 Still living as of 1964.

 Stout, Richard W. — of Ocean Grove, Monmouth County, N.J.
 Republican.
-Alternate delegate to Republican National Convention from New Jersey, 1936.
-Presumed deceased.
+Member of New Jersey state house of assembly from Monmouth County, 1920; alternate delegate to Republican National Convention from New Jersey, 1936.
 Burial location unknown.

 Stout, Robert I. — of Tekamah, Burt County, Neb.
 Republican.
-Alternate delegate to Republican National Convention from Nebraska, 1920.
+Delegate to Republican National Convention from Nebraska, 1920 (alternate), 1924.
 Burial location unknown.

 Stout, Samuel Van Dyke (1786-1850) — of Nashville, Davidson County, Tenn.
 Born in Red Stone Fort (now Brownsville), Fayette County, Pa., April 18, 1786.
 Mayor of Nashville, Tenn., 1840-42.
 Died in Nashville, Davidson County, Tenn., August 8, 1850 (age 64 years, 112 days).
 Interment at Nashville City Cemetery, Nashville, Tenn.